russell-archer/SKHelper/Sources/SKHelper/Documentation.docc/guide.md

     var body: some View {

         SKHelperStoreView() { productId in
-            // When the use taps on the product's image SKHelperStoreView passes
+            // When the user taps on the product's image SKHelperStoreView passes
             // its `ProductId` to this closure, which we can use to customize
             // the displayed details
             Group {